crichez/swift-cuckoo-collections/README.md

 ## Platforms

-This package is tested in continuous integration on the following platforms:
+This package was last tested on the following platforms:
 * Ubuntu 20.04
 * Windows Server 2019
 * macOS 11.5